miguletztim/CategoryBot/README.md

 # CategoryBot
-A category bot for Discord
+Add categories to your Discord Roles

 This is just the code for the bot.
 It isn't online right now.